pavel-paulau/perfdb/README.md

 where `1403736306507708119` is sample timestamp (the number of nanoseconds elapsed since January 1, 1970 UTC).

-Listing all snapshots, sources and metrics
+Listing snapshots, sources and metrics
 ------------------------------------------

 In order to list all snapshots: